Welcome to Comberton Twinning Association

 Annual General Meeting

-The AGM of Comberton Twinning Association is held at Comberton Village Hall, usually in May or June.
-In 2019 it was on Wednesday 12th June.
+The AGM of Comberton Twinning Association is held at Comberton Village Hall, usually in May or June, but during Covid later in the year.

 In 2020, it was delayed due to Covid, and took place as a hybrid meeting - some in Village Hall and others virtual by Zoom, on Wednesday 16th September 2020.